Liver hydatid cyst is a parasitic disease caused by the formation of cysts in the liver. Hydatid cyst treatment involves surgical removal in Turkey.

-Infection with the Echinococcus granulosa worm leads to a disease, which is echinococcosis or so-called Liver cyst with Echinococcus granulomatosis, which is often a collection of liquid in the cysts that are present in the lungs and liver or one of them; these cysts are filled with fluids, and inside them are germinal cysts that lead to the formation of hydatid sand inside the liquid when it is separated from the cyst, the hydatid cyst in the liver is characterized by its slow growth.
+Infection with the Echinococcus granulosus worm (the hydatid cyst parasite) leads to a hydatid disease, often a collection of fluid-filled cysts in the lungs and liver.
+These cysts are filled with fluid and contain daughter cysts, forming hydatid sand within the fluid when they detach from the cyst.
+Hydatid cyst in the liver is characterized by slow growth.

-Hydatid cysts hydatid cysts It is a disease caused by the echinococcus granulosus worm that infects humans due to eating food contaminated with eggs.
-The eggs hatch inside the human body, go to several organs, including the liver, and form hydatid liver cysts.
+Cystic hydatid disease is caused by the Echinococcus granulosus parasite, which affects humans due to ingesting food contaminated with eggs.
+The eggs hatch inside the human body and go to several organs, including the liver, where hydatid cysts mostly form.

 The life cycle of the Echinococcus granulosus worm

 - The adult worm is present in the intestines of the definitive host (the dogs).

 - The eggs of the Echinococcus worm are excreted with the feces of the definitive host, and they become infectious immediately by consuming vegetables contaminated with these eggs.

 - The larva enters the intestines of an intermediate host (such as humans) and hatches to give rise to a spiky larva that penetrates the intestines of humans.